MazinLab/FROST/README.md

 frost record-temps snapshot

 # Log continuously at 30-second intervals (Ctrl+C to stop)
+# Note that loop will continuously print out in the terminal and Ctrl+C will end the recording and truncate the .csv.
+It is recommended to run this command in a tmux pane
 frost record-temps loop

 # Log at a custom interval (seconds)